kangminsuk/projects-example-brainiak/project.md

 A Jupyter Notebook consists of cells, each of which can contain code or markdown text.
 Jupyter Notebooks support code in multiple languages (like R, Python, Julia etc.), using a system of kernels.
 This notebook connects to a Python 3 kernel, and hence allows us to write Python code!
 In this task, we will explore how to add a new cell to the notebook, write some python code to support the narrative, and execute it.
 Are you ready?

 A picture is worth a thousand words.
-So instead of describing how to work with cells in a notebook, here is an interactive gif to walk you through the steps.
+So instead of describing how to work with cells in a notebook, here is an animated gif to walk you through the steps.

 ![Working with Cells](https://s3.amazonaws.com/assets.datacamp.com/projects/lego/adding-cells.gif)